 Calculate retention rate

-Now that you understand entirely what active users stand for, you calculate the retention rate.
+Now that you understand entirely what active users stand for, you’re ready to calculate the retention rate.
 This will be your starting point for what you will be looking to improve.

-Divide the number of paying customers at the end of the time period (usually a month) by the total number of paying customers at the beginning of that period.
-Next, multiply the result by 100.
-Thus you will get the retention rate in percentage.
+First, you calculate the number of customers at the end of the period minus the number of new customers acquired during the period.
+Then, you divide this by the total number of customers at the start of the period and multiply by 100 to get your retention rate.

 The retention process involves multiple tracking and analysis reports.
 Each gives you different insights to act on to prevent churn when monitored continuously.